-AIL (later AILTECH or Eaton) made several models; the model 2075 measures both NF and gain, while other models are NF only.
-The model 75 (a whole series whose model numbers start with 75) shows up frequently for anywhere from \$7 to \$400, typically \$25 to \$50 and performs well.
+\$25 to \$50, and performs well.
 Every VHFer I know has one, with most of them waiting for a noise source to be usable.
 Earlier tube models, like the AIL 74 and the HP 340 and 342, have problems with drift and heat, but they can also do the job.

-Another alternative is to build a noise figure meter $^{5}$ .
+Another alternative is to build a noise figure meter.5

-Using the Noise Figure Meter
+Using the Noise-Figure Meter

-I'll describe the basic procedure using the Model 75; others are similar, but the more complex instruments will require studying the instruction manual.
+I'll describe the basic procedure using the model 75; others are similar, but the more complex instruments will require studying the instruction manual.

-Input to almost all noise figure meters is at 30 MHz, so a frequency converter is required (some instruments have internal frequency converters; except for the HP 8970, I'd avoid using this feature).
-Most ham converters with a 28 MHz IF work fine, unless the preamp being measured is so narrowband that a MHz or two changes the NF.
-The input is fairly broadband, so LO leakage or any other stray signals can upset the measurement - this has been a source of frustration for many users.
-There are two solutions: a filter (30 MHz low-pass TVI filters are often sufficient) or a tuned amplifier at 30 MHz.
+Input to almost all noise-figure meters is at 30 MHz, so a frequency converter is required (some instruments have internal frequency converters; except for the HP 8970, I'd avoid using this feature).
+Most ham converters with a 28-MHz IF work fine, unless the preamp being measured is so narrowband that a megahertz or two changes the NF.
+The input is fairly broadband, so LO leakage or any other stray signals can upset the measurement-this has been a source of frustration for many users.
+There are two solutions: a filter (30-MHz low-pass TVI filters are often sufficient) or a tuned amplifier at 30 MHz.
 Since a fair amount of gain is required in front of the noise figure meter, an amplifier is usually required anyway.

-A noise source (which we will discuss in detail later) is connected to the rear of the instrument: a BNC connector marked "DIODE GATE" provides +28 volts for a solid-state noise source, and high voltage leads for a gas tube noise source are also available on many versions.
-The noise figure meter switches the noise source on and off.
+A noise source (which we will discuss in detail later) is connected to the rear of the instrument by a coax cable: a BNC connector marked DIODE GATE provides +28 V for a solid-state noise source, and high-voltage leads for a gas-tube noise source are also available on many versions.
+The noise-figure meter switches the noise source on and off.
 The noise output coax connector of the noise source is connected to the receiver input.

 The model 75 has four function pushbuttons: OFF, ON, AUTO, and CAL.
 The OFF and ON positions are for manual measurements: OFF displays the detector output with the noise source turned off, and ON displays the detector output with the noise source turned on.
 If all is working, there should be more output in the ON position, and a step attenuator in the IF line may be used to determine the change in output, or Y-factor, to sanity-check our results.
-The knob marked "GAIN" is used to get the meter reading to a desirable part of the scale in the OFF and ON positions only; it has no effect on automatic measurements.
+The knob marked GAIN is used to get the meter reading to a desirable part of the scale in the OFF and ON positions only; it has no effect on automatic measurements.

-The AUTO position causes the instrument to turn the noise source on and off at about a 400 Hz rate and to calculate the NF from the detected change in noise.
-The model 75 has a large green light near the meter which indicates that the input level is high enough for proper operation - add gain until the light comes on.
-Then the meter should indicate a noise figure, but not a meaningful one, since we must first set the $\mathbf{ENR}{dB}$ using the CAL position.
-The lower scale on the meter is marked for from 14.5 to 16.5 dB of ENR; adjust the "CAL ADJ" knob until the reading in the CAL position matches the ENR of the noise source.
+The AUTO position causes the instrument to turn the noise source on and off at about a 400-Hz rate and to calculate the NF from the detected change in noise.
+The model 75 has a large green light near the meter which indicates that the input level is high enough for proper operation-add gain until the light comes on.
+Then the meter should indicate a noise figure, but not a meaningful one, since we must first set the ENR{dB} using the CAL position.
+The lower scale on the meter is marked for from 14.5 to 16.5 dB of ENR; adjust the CAL ADJ knob until the reading in the CAL position matches the ENR of the noise source.